Frédéric Bonin-Pissarro: Biography

 In 2017, he was appointed Visiting Lecturer at College of Fine Arts of University of Nevada, Las Vegas.

 Works

-Frédéric Bonin-Pissarro first enrolled in the Neo-Impressionist painting, to which he incorporated elements of fauvisme; then by adopting a clear line and more pronounced colors, his compositions have become more complex; patterns, dots and lines have appeared in his works, now considered part of the modern Abstract Art.
+Frédéric Bonin-Pissarro first painted in a Neo-Impressionist style, in which he incorporated elements of fauvisme.
+Then, by adopting a clear line and more pronounced colors, his compositions have become more complex; patterns, dots and lines have appeared in his works, now considered part of the modern Abstract Art.
 His early paintings show the expressive face of representations of wildlife art and still life with oil paintings or acrylic.
-He himself describes his style as "expressive figurative ".
+He describes his style as "expressive figurative".